-You need the energy for your exercise, so it is important that you eat something.
-It will also prevent a drop in blood sugar levels, which will make you you feel listless or giddy when you work out.
+You need energy for exercise so it is important that you eat something.
+It will prevent a drop in blood sugar levels, which can make you feel listless or giddy when you work out.

-As a rough guide, if you eat small snacks, eat them one hour before exercising.
-For small meals, eat two to three hours before you exercise, and for large meals, exercise only after three or four hours of eating.
+Eat one hour before exercise for a small snack.
+For small meals, eat two to three hours before you exercise, and for large meals, exercise only after three to four hours of eating.

-If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices.
-It has both protein, which is essential for muscle building, and carbohydrate, for energy.
+If you do more than one hour of exercise and need to take snacks in between, raw almonds or bananas are the best choices as both contain protein and carbohydrate.
+These are essential for muscle building, and energy.
 Or you can have other fruits such as raspberries that are rich in iron and vitamins.
-Energy bars are loaded with high fructose corn syrup and the protein are of lower quality. if you have to take one of these bars, get those that have whey protein.
+Energy bars are loaded with high fructose corn syrup and the protein are of lower quality.
+It is not a good choice but if you insist then get energy bar with whey protein.

 Do You Work Out On an Empty Stomach?

-After your exercise, have meals that have both protein and carbohydrates such as turkey or egg sandwiches on whole wheat bread, raw almonds, banana or even a low fat chocolate milk.
-I personally prefer raw almond and low fat chocolate milk.
-It's convenient and has the protein, carbohydrate and key electrolytes.
-Do this within two hours of your exercise to help with muscle recovery and to replace glycogen, lost during exercise.
-(Glycogen, from carbohydrates, is a source of energy used for any short, intense bouts of exercise)
+You must eat within two hours of your exercise to help muscle recovery and to replace glycogen lost during exercise.
+(Glycogen, from carbohydrates, is a source of energy used for any short, intense bouts of exercise).

-When you are in a fitness program, additional protein is essential to help with muscle building and repair of any muscle fibers damaged during your workout.
+When you are in a fitness program, additional protein is essential for muscle building and to repair any muscle fibers damaged during a workout.
 Eat lean protein such as chicken and fish.
-Low fat dairy product such as low fat chocolate milk is also a good choice.
-You may want to also consider Quinoa, the gluten free grain, in your cooking.
+A low-fat dairy product such as low-fat chocolate milk, and Quinoa, the gluten-free grain are also good choices.

-Carbohydrates will not only give you energy for your workout, but also promote recovery after your workout.
-It provides glycogen that is needed for most exercises, because it is easy and immediately available.
+Carbohydrates will give energy to your workout and promote recovery after a workout.
+It provides glycogen needed for most exercises, which is easy and immediately available.

 If there's not enough carbohydrate, protein in your body will be used as an energy source.
-Ideally this is not recommended as the by-product is tough on your kidney.
+This is not recommended as the by-product is tough on your kidney.

-Take complex carbohydrates such as whole grain breads, pasta, cereals, rice, sweet potatoes and grains.
+Take complex carbohydrates such as whole grain bread, taro, rice, sweet potatoes, and grains.

-You need fats in your diet for energy, but not to be taken just before or during a workout.
-Unsaturated fats, like those present in avocado, olives and nuts, peanut butter and fish are good sources of fats for your diet.
+You need good fats in your diet for energy.
+But it must not be taken just before or during a workout except for MTC oil.
+Unsaturated fats present in avocado, olives, nuts, peanut butter and fish are good sources of healthy fats for your diet.

-Include raw foods in your diet as it have enzymes and oxygen that will help the muscles to function better, during your exercise.
+Include raw foods in your diet as it has enzymes and oxygen that help muscles to function better during your exercise.

 8. Food with Fibers

 Fiber will aid your digestion and make you feel fuller.
 Best time to take fiber is in the morning.
-So have a healthy fiber-rich breakfast like grapefruit and oats.
+So, go for a healthy fiber-rich breakfast like grapefruit and oats.

 Include healthy snacks to take care of your hunger pangs.
-Raw almonds, fruits, yogurts and even popcorn (that is 'popped' without sugar; just a dash of salt, pepper and maybe a mist of olive oil)
+So, carry with you raw almonds, fruits or even popcorn that is 'popped' without sugar but with a dash of salt, pepper and maybe a mist of olive oil.

 10. Limit Alcohol, Cigarettes and Junk Food

-Staying motivated to stay on your fitness program is important.
-So be kind and at the same time be realistic and limit your alcohol, cigarettes and junk food consumption, to weekends only.
+To stay motivated and to continue on your fitness program is important.
+So, be realistic and continue to enjoy your alcohol, cigarettes and junk food consumption but on weekends only.

-To help you with this task, you may want to keep a diary to monitor your progress and what works for you.
+To help with this task, keep a 'Food for Exercise Journal' to monitor your progress and what type of food works for you.